 As you create and adjust workflow, it’s important to standardize as much of it as possible.
-Having standard practices helps to prevent mistakes, and also helps you to recognize and recover from mistakes when they do happen.
+Having standard practices helps to prevent mistakes and also helps you to recognize and recover from mistakes when they do happen.
 The very process of standardizing practices helps to understand them better.
-Finally, having standard practices allows you to more easily migrate to new software, hardware and methods when the need for migration arises.
+Finally, having standard practices allows you to more easily migrate to new software, hardware, and methods when the need for migration arises.

-You can standardize many parts of the workflow, including work order, software, metadata usage and more.
+You can standardize many parts of the workflow, including work order, software, metadata usage, and more.

 You should try to keep things as simple and straightforward as possible.
-This may seem like an ironic statement, given the complexity in the media ecosystem, but it’s a really important point.
+This may seem like an ironic statement, given the complexity of the media ecosystem, but it’s a really important point.
 Creating a modern forward-compatible media library can be a complicated endeavor, requiring the integration of many elements.
-Wherever possible though, you’ll want to simplify.
+Wherever possible, though, you’ll want to simplify.
 Whether you are deciding on the storage methods you use, the metadata to describe your images, or the software that runs the library, try the simplest approach first, and add complexity as it becomes necessary.

 Don’t rely on your (or anyone else's) memory

 What you know about your media collection is an essential part of its value.
 But any information that exists only in the memory of specific people is less valuable than information that is stored as metadata in the library.
-Not only are you likely to eventually forget some relevant details, but it’s much harder to make use of what you know than what is written.
+Not only are you likely to eventually forget some relevant details, but it’s much harder to use what you know than what is written.